-- If there is any chance of precipitation, wear a moisture-resistant covering as an outer layer.
+- If any chance of precipitation exists, wear a moisture-resistant covering as an outer layer.

 Hypothermia is a dangerous drop in the body's core temperature.
 It can occur even on days that seem mild, especially if the weather is damp.
 Many hypothermia deaths have occurred in weather that is between -1°C and 10°C (30°F and 50°F).
 Children and the elderly are particularly vulnerable.
 Symptoms include slurred speech, decreased awareness, shivering, irritability, or stumbling.
 Be especially concerned if shivering stops because this is a sign of exhaustion.

 Travelers who suspect frostbite or hypothermia should find warm shelter and seek medical attention.
-Remove cold, damp clothing and place the victim between blankets until help arrives.
+Remove cold, damp clothing and place the affected person between blankets until help arrives.
 Avoid interim measures such as rubbing or rapid rewarming, which can lead to complications.

 Tips for Avoiding Crime